Amazon Stock (AMZN) Price Prediction and Forecast

 Amazon (AMZN) Stock Price Prediction in 2025

-The current consensus 1 year price target for Amazon stock is $218.23, which is 19.62% upside from today’s stock price.
+The current consensus 1 year price target for Amazon stock is $218.23, which is 15.42% upside from today’s stock price of $189.08.
 Of all the analysts covering Amazon, the stock is a consensus buy, with a 1.32 “Buy” rating.

 24/7 Wall Street 12 month forecast projects Amazon’s stock price to be $225.
 We see AWS continue its current 12% growth rate but see Amazon’s advertising business outperforming analyst expectations, particularly in the 4th quarter of 2024 with more streaming ad impressions being sold.